mikstar678/Space-Invaders/README.md

 ## STEP 3

-Now that your computer is ready to run the code
+Now that your computer is ready to run the code you have to download it !!!

+#### WINDOWS COMPUTERS FOLLOW THIS GUIDE

+READ ALL OF THIS BEFORE DOING IT

+Go back to the top of this page and click the green '<>Code' icon at the top

+It should open a small box, at the bottom of this box you will see an option to 'Download ZIP'